Press "Enter" to skip to content

 It should only take a minute or two.

-You can add a sitemap, check for errors, and do all sorts of things with Search Console, but we’re just going to look at the keyword research tools.
+You can add a sitemap, check for errors, find relevant keywords to inform your content marketing strategy to improve SEO performance with Search Console, but we’re just going to look at the keyword research tools only.

-To find the keyword data, click on the Performance menu item in the sidebar.
+To find the keyword data for your blog article, click on the Performance menu item in the sidebar.

 If you previously set up Search Console, the menu item may be called “Search results” instead